By Tom · Published Oct. 3rd, 2021 · Updated Nov. 24th, 2022

 When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

-The Italian cross stands on an iconic peak overlooking Paarl and surroundings.
+The Italian cross stands on an iconic peak overlooking Paarl and its surroundings.
 To get there, you follow the Miaspoort trail up a steep but stunning ravine from the Du Toitskloof Pass.

 This hike starts at a car park on the Paarl side of the Du Toitskloof pass.
 The nearest town is Paarl and it is 50 minutes and 70 km drive from the centre of Cape Town.
 If you don’t have a car, check out the options for car hire* from Cape Town.

 Note: We gave this hike a difficulty rating of 4/5 because the first part of the trail is steep with some loose rocks and big boulders to cross.